TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Each Extbase-based extension has some settings which can be modified using TypoScript.
 Many of these settings affect aspects of the internal Configuration of Extbase and Fluid.
-There is also a block "settings" in which you can set Extension-specific settings, which can be accessed in the Controllers and Templates of your extensions.
+There is also a block ``settings`` in which you can set Extension-specific settings, which can be accessed in the Controllers and Templates of your extensions.